-Nothing in the logic of the coalition of individuals and organization underlying Figure 1 suggest that the rules, norms, or beliefs governing the relationships between X and Y, between X and his clients, or between Y and his clients, need to be the same.
+Nothing in the logic of the coalition of individuals and organization underlying Fig. 1 suggest that the rules, norms, or beliefs governing the relationships between X and Y, between X and his clients, or between Y and his clients, need to be the same.
 Instead, there is a strong presumption that the relationship between X and Y will be asymmetric rather than symmetric, since it is the unique privileges that each possesses that make their agreement credible.
 Likewise, the clients of X not only are likely to be organized in a way that differs from the clients of Y, it is important to X and Y that their clients not be interchangeable, since that threatens the agreement between X and Y to respect each other's resources.
 The key to the whole arrangement is that the rents X and Y derive from their client organizations enable them to credibly commit to one another.
 The interests created by these organizations must interlock, that is, the ability of X and Y to form organizations depends on their coordination and cooperation, since the contractual client organizations are structured by the third-party enforcement of the dominant coalition.

 Each one of the organizations possesses it own institutional rules and norms.
 The form these institutions take is governed by the relationship between the coalition members and the client organizations.
 The dominant coalition institutions are dynamic and subject to changes in any of the parameters effecting the situation of the members of the coalition.
 Other sets of rules apply to the contractual client organizations, rules that may be third-party enforced by the dominant coalition.
 The institutional rules for the coalition and the client organizations apply to each of the specialists individually, that is, the rules apply uniquely to each one of the specialists and identify his personal characteristics and shape his unique interests.
 These are idiosyncratic rules that apply differently to different individuals.
-These rules are subject to dynamic renegotiation whenever the underlying circumstances of any of the powerful players changes.
+These rules are subject to dynamic renegotiation whenever the underlying circumstances of any of the powerful players

 North's heuristic definition of institutions as rules of the game and organizations as teams does not fit this picture of the dominant coalition.
 Implicitly, all the teams in North's 1990 framework play by the same rules.
 The teams must decide whether to devoting resources to production or to evading or changing the rules.
-In the framework of Figure 1, however, different rules apply to different people and different organizations, the institutions that govern the relationships between powerful individuals in the dominant coalition often apply personally.
+In the framework of Fig. 1, however, different rules apply to different people and different organizations, the institutions that govern the relationships between powerful individuals in the dominant coalition often apply personally.
 There may be persistence in the form of institutions within the coalition (king, dukes, barons, etc.), but the individuals operating within those institutions cooperate only if the institutions create interests that lead them, as individuals, to cooperate.

-The most valuable privilege members of the dominant coalition enjoy is the exclusive ability to form organizations.
-A primary source of rents within the coalition is the ability to use the third-party services of the dominant coalition to enforce arrangements within the organizations of the coalition members.
-The rents created by those exclusive privileges are part of the glue holding the agreements between the specialists together.
-Limiting access to external support for contractual organizations creates rents and shape the interests of the players in the coalition.
-At the same time, the institutional structure gives leaders of organizations tools to shape the interests of their clients.
-The nature of the (vertical) client organizations is critical to the whole structure.
-Because the specialists can call on the dominant coalition to enforce agreements within their client organizations, the dominant coalition as a group has a lever to use over an individual member by withdrawing third party services and a way to coordinate the dominant coalition.
+The most valuable privilege members of the dominant coalition enjoy is the ability to structure organizations using the third-party enforcement of the coalition.
+Coalition members derive substantial rents from their organizations, and the rents created by exclusive privileges are part of the glue holding the agreements between the specialists together.
+This strengthens the ability of the coalition to discipline individual members, because the coalition as a group can use the threat of withdrawing third party services as a lever to influence the interests of individual members and, thus, as a way to coordinate the coalition.
 By denying those tools to non-sanctioned organizations, the coalition is able to limit organized opposition and better secure their own rents in a way that strengthens coordination.